harshitakukreja/ssdbscan/README.md

 # Semi Supervised DBSCAN

-This repository contains a Python implementation of the paper:
+This repository implements a Semi Supervised version of DBSCAN clustering algorithm in Python from the paper:
 > [Semi-supervised Density-Based Clustering. _Levi Lelis and Jorg Sander.
 IEEE International Conference on Data Mining 2009_](https://webdocs.cs.ualberta.ca/~santanad/papers/2009/lelisS09.pdf)

 <!-- Tell something about what this code does -->